Quitter (song)

 "Quitter" is a song recorded by Canadian singer-songwriter Cameron Whitcomb.
 He wrote the track with Nolan Sipe, Ben Cottrill, and David Schaeman, the latter of whom produced the track.
-The song is the title track and lead single off Whitcomb's 2024 extended play Quitter and his upcoming 2025 debut studio album The Hard Way, released via Atlantic Records.
+The song is the title track and lead single off Whitcomb's 2024 extended play Quitter and his 2025 debut studio album, The Hard Way, released via Atlantic Records.

 Background

 Whitcomb wrote the song while on a trip to write with Nolan Sipe, Ben Cottrill and David Schaeman in Los Angeles.
 In writing the song, Whitcomb took inspiration from his own personal experience overcoming addiction.

 Critical reception

 Rosie Long Decter of Billboard Canada described "Quitter" as "anthemic folk track in the mould of Noah Kahan", noting a "a kick-clap beat" and Whitcomb's "growling vocal".
 Alli Patton of Holler favourably spoke of the song, noting "sharp strums and a shuddering kick drum", as well as "a torrent of rhythm and steel.
 She described this as "an exciting and triumphant arrangement" which "feeds its message of recovery and resilience".